Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Unley-Parkside's income level is among the top percentile nationally according to AreaSearch's aggregation of latest ATO data for financial year 2022.
-The median income among taxpayers in Unley-Parkside is $61,184 and the average income stands at $96,527, compared to Greater Adelaide's figures of $52,592 and $64,886 respectively.
-By March 2025, based on a Wage Price Index growth of 10.83% since financial year 2022, current estimates would be approximately $67,810 for median income and $106,981 for average income.
-Census data reveals that incomes in Unley-Parkside cluster around the 70th percentile nationally.
-In this area, 27.2% of the population (5,995 individuals) fall within the $1,500 - $2,999 income range, mirroring the region where 31.8% occupy this bracket.
-A substantial proportion of high earners (32.9%) are above the $3,000/week threshold, indicating strong economic capacity throughout Unley-Parkside.
-After housing costs, 86.6% of income remains for other expenses.
-The area's SEIFA income ranking places it in the 8th decile.
+Unley - Parkside's income level is among the top percentile nationally according to latest ATO data aggregated by AreaSearch for financial year 2022.
+Unley - Parkside's median income among taxpayers is $61,184 and average income stands at $96,527, compared to Greater Adelaide's figures of $52,592 and $64,886 respectively.
+Based on Wage Price Index growth of 12.83% since financial year 2022, current estimates would be approximately $69,034 (median) and $108,911 (average) as of September 2025.
+Census data reveals household, family and personal incomes in Unley - Parkside cluster around the 70th percentile nationally.
+The earnings profile shows 27.2% of the population (5,998 individuals) fall within the $1,500 - 2,999 income range, mirroring the region where 31.8% occupy this bracket.
+The substantial proportion of high earners (32.9% above $3,000/week) indicates strong economic capacity throughout Unley - Parkside.
+After housing, 86.6% of income remains for other expenses and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income